How to Create Supporting Graphics for your Blog (without Photoshop)

 Decide where to use them

-It can be tricky to know where to place visuals in your post.
+It can be tricky to know where to place supporting graphics in your post.

 How often?
 Where?
 What type?